ReginaBackwards/webtechact2/README.txt

 # Website Hosting with Go

-This README provides instructions on how to install and set up a local web server using Go to host your website in the VSCode IDE.
+This README provides instructions on how to install and set up a local web server using Go to host your website in the VSCode IDE or using the Windows Command Prompt.

 The web server serves HTML, CSS, JavaScript, and JSON files using the `host.go` file.

 ======================== RUNNING THE WEBSERVER ========================